 -

-Low-carbon electricity generation could help meet demand while reducing climate change.
+Low-carbon electricity generation could help meet demand while reducing climate change effects.
 But new technologies could create new environmental problems.
 This report aids informed decision-making about energy technologies, infrastructure and optimal mix.

 -